Dealing with moral outrage

 We've seen some grown men lose their minds over Barbie and a bunch of white people get their nickers in a knot about The Little Mermaid.
 (Incidentally, these were both movies which I was personally going to leave to watch with my kids on a streaming service.
 Then I saw all the fuss and decided that both films were absolutely going to benefit from my patronage.)

-On the whole, these are reactions instigated, not exclusively but predominantly, by straight white cis gendered men against a world that's becoming more inclusive.
+Many of these reactions were instigated, not exclusively but predominantly, by a small group of straight white cis gendered men in response to a world that's becoming more inclusive.
 A world which, thanks to the internet, has seen marginalised voices gaining more traction and influencing change in ways that challenge the status quo.

 In that environment, a whole range of groups have been gradually gaining more and more influence.
 QAnon popped up in the mid to late 2010s in the American far-right political sphere.
 MAGA (make America great again) are Trump's people.
 Incels and men's rights activists pre-date Trump's presidency, but the internet has facilitated connection amongst them in a way that was previously unprecedented.
 And toxic masculinity... well that's as old as patriarchy itself.

-And they're just a few of the loose assortment of groups working to move people toward a racist, sexist, anti-Semitic and anti-LGBTQIA viewpoint.
+And they're just a few of the loose assortment of groups working to move people toward a racist, sexist, anti-Semitic, Islamophobic, anti-immigrant, anti-LGBTQIA viewpoint.

 This isn't happening casually and it's not happenstance.